56 of Our Favorite Easy Art Projects for Kids

 An orange and a blue octopus are made from paper plates painted with faces on them and the octopus legs are made from strips of construction paper.

 Kids love octopuses, especially adorable ones like these!
-This craft would be perfect for little ones still learning to count since they have a whopping eight legs to make.
+Ocean crafts for kids, like this one, would be perfect for little ones still learning to count since they have a whopping eight legs to make.
+Plus, you can use it as a chance to teach about life under the sea!

 This image of an easy art project for kids shows 5 multi-colored macaroni necklaces made from painted macaroni, string, and some beads.